JADE-V-V/JADE/.github/ISSUE_TEMPLATE/new_benchmark.md

 - [x] yes
 - [] no

-If no, please specificy who will be able to access the inputs.
+If no, please specify who will be able to access the inputs.

 ## Additional information/context
 Add here any additional information or context that you want to provide.